Our Review of

-Buyer's and Seller's Guide to Radon
+EPA's Home Buyer's and Seller's Guide to Radon

-a.
-Types of Radon [Testing] Devices.
-Since you cannot see or smell radon, special equipment is needed to detect it.
-When you're ready to test your home, you can order a radon test kit by mail from a qualified radon measurement services provider or laboratory.
-You can also hire a qualified radon tester, very often a home inspector, who will use a radon device(s) suitable to your situation.
-The most common types of radon testing devices are listed below.
-As new testing devices are developed, you may want to check with your state radon office before you test to get the most up-to-date information.
+Since Radon is invisible and odorless, you need special equipment to detect it.
+When you're ready to test your home, you can order a Radon test kit by mail from a qualified Radon measurement services provider/laboratory.
+Or, hire a qualified Radon tester, very often a home inspector, who will use a Radon device suitable to your situation.
+It's helful to know at least a little bit about Radon testing devices.